open-atmos/PySDM/paper/paper.md

 Within the cloud, the aerosol concentration is thus reduced.
 The middle plot depicts the sizes of particles.
-Particles larger than 1 micrometre in diameter are considered as cloud droplets, particles larger than 50 micrometres in diameter are considered as drizzle.
+Particles larger than 1 micrometre in diameter are considered as cloud droplets, particles larger than 50 micrometres in diameter are considered as drizzle (unlike in bin or bulk models, such categorisation is employed for analysis only and not within the particle-based model formulation).
-Concentration of drizzle particles forming through collisions at the top of the is depicted in the right panel.
+Concentration of drizzle particles forming through collisions is depicted in the right panel.
-A rain shaft forms in the right part of the domain where the downwards flow direction amplifies particle sedimentation.
+A rain shaft forms in the right part of the domain where the downward flow direction amplifies particle sedimentation.
 Precipitating drizzle drops collide with aerosol particles washing out the sub-cloud aerosol.
-Most of the drizzle drops evaporate before reaching the bottom of the domain depicting the virga phenomenon (and aerosol resuspension).
+Most of the drizzle drops evaporate before reaching the bottom of the domain depicting the virga phenomenon and the resultant aerosol resuspension.

 ![Sample results from a 2D prescribed-flow simulation using the @Arabas_et_al_2015 example.\label{fig:virga}](test.pdf)